 Each Residence shall provide all personnel with information about the risks and benefits of influenza vaccine.

-12.06: continued

 Each Residence shall notify all personnel of the influenza vaccination requirements of this section and provide guidance to personnel regarding how to receive influenza vaccination.

 Coronavirus Disease 2019 (COVID-19) Vaccine.